 The Samoyed (and the Miniature Samoyed) may be the single fluffiest white dog in the canine kingdom.
 These working dogs are powerful and energetic, but most importantly, kind and sweet dogs that love to have fun.

 Because the corners of their mouth are naturally pointed upwards, they look like they’re smiling all the time.
 It’s why they’ve been nicknamed, “Smiley.”
-And while they have fluffy coats, they’ll rarely shed – making them a solid hypoallergenic dog.
+And while they have fluffy coats, they’ll rarely shed – making them a solid choice for hypoallergenic dogs.

 Though highly intelligent and obedient, the Samoyed demands a lot of attention.
 They give a lot of love to the family members and expect the same reciprocated back.
-A decent amount of exercise is also needed to keep them happy.
+A decent amount of physical activity is also needed to keep them happy.

 5. Great Pyrenees